lirev/Entertainarr/README.md

 Setup is not plug and play, requires install and knowledge of things like sonarr, radarr, jackett, and plex. requires multiple api keys.

 Im sure a few things could be changed but it currently works how i need it to and havent touched it much.
+I welcome tips and reccomendations, I am not a professional.

 Setup:
   1. record all credentials/keys into config.ini